Seagate/cortx-motr/doc/HLD_of_SNS_Client.rst

 Requirements
 *************

-- [r.sns-client.nocache]: Motr client does not cache data because (i) this simplifies its structure and implementation, (ii) Motr exports block device interface and block device users, including file systems, do caching internally;
+- [r.sns-client.nocache]: Motr client does not cache data because:

+  - This simplifies its structure and implementation

+  - Motr exports block device interface and block device users, including file systems, do caching internally.

 - [r.sns-client.norecovery]: recovery from node or network failure is beyond the scope of the present design;